erick-gulyan/cse15l-lab-report/lab-report-1-week-2.md

 Afterwards, you can use `ls` in the terminal to see the file in your home directory on the remote server.

+Now, run the `javac` and `java` command in the console for the file WhereAmI.java which is in the remote server.

+Shocking?
+You should see a different output than when you ran it on your client.
+This is because it's now running on the server!
+The picture below shows running the command on both client and server side by side.
+(Server run on right side).

 <img width="468" alt="Screen Shot 2022-01-13 at 6 04 06 PM" src="https://user-images.githubusercontent.com/97641133/149438839-be1ec8b6-2c14-43f2-bed0-ae115384ab90.png">

+You have now copied a file into your remote server and run code from that server.
+Well done!